-- Credit risk due to direct participants is measured and monitored, as a first step, through the periodic review of capital requirements against the minimum standards required by the CDCC through its membership standards.
-Credit risk due to direct participants is also monitored through a quarterly creditworthiness analysis.
-Furthermore, credit risk derived through transactional activity is measured on a daily basis and is secured through the use of collateral provided by the direct participants. - 2) Credit risk inherent in collateral is measured and monitored against the credit standards set within the collateral framework adopted by the CDCC.
-On a daily basis, CDCC will measure the collateral provided by direct participants against the collateral mix policy that is designed to mitigate against credit risk, among other risks.
-CDCC also has processes in place to regularly review the appropriateness of haircuts and limits.
-Specifically, CDCC conducts monthly backtesting to evaluate their adequacy after applying stress scenarios to Clearing Members' positions and collateral values.
-Moreover, CDCC establishes limits at the Clearing Member level to cover minimum liquidity requirements, maximum concentration limits and wrong-way risk. - 3) Credit risk due to settlement banks and/or liquidity providers is largely focused on a periodic review of financial statements against the requirements of such entities(quarterly creditworthiness analysis), which are maintained as part of a policy or Rule.
+1) Credit risk due to direct participants is measured and monitored, as a first step, through the periodic review of capital requirements against the minimum standards and the eligibility criteria required by the CDCC through its membership standards.
+Credit risk due to direct participants is also monitored through a quarterly creditworthiness analysis reinforced by weekly and monthly monitoring of the Clearing Member's creditworthiness.
+Furthermore, credit risk derived through transactional activity is measured on a daily basis and is secured through the use of collateral provided by the direct participants.
+CDCC conducts a daily settlement cycle for all products and margin requirements are performed on an intra-day basis in addition to the end-of-day clearing activities.
+Additional activities such as performing daily stress tests and assessing the performance of the models (backtesting) are in place for validating the adequacy of the pre-funded financial resources.

+- 2) Credit risk inherent in collateral is measured and monitored against the credit standards set within the collateral framework adopted by the CDCC.
+On a daily basis, CDCC will measure the collateral after applying conservative haircuts provided by direct participants against the collateral mix policy that is designed to mitigate against credit risk, among other risks.
+Limits are established at the Clearing Member level to cover minimum liquidity requirements, maximum concentration limits and to protect against accepting collateral issued by Clearing Members. - 3) Credit risk due to settlement banks and/or liquidity providers is largely focused on a periodic review of financial statements against the requirements of such entities (quarterly creditworthiness analysis), which are maintained as part of a policy.